mon231/color-tweak/README.md

 We also could use `frida` to trigger calls to `applyEasterEggs`/`applyBonusStars` and other methods. <br />
 We can patch the constructor of `GameControllerColorSwitch_Fields` to change `easterEggRate`/`bonusStarRate`, <br />
 To create new colors/balls of our own, and any other EDUCATIONAL PURPOSE ONLY research we'd like to develop!

+## TypeScript (and frida-il2cpp-bridge)

+After this project, I discovered the [frida-il2cpp-bridge](https://www.npmjs.com/package/frida-il2cpp-bridge) npm package, <br />
+That allows you use global-metadata in runtime, thus not require knowing RVA / signatures of methods. <br />
+Using this tool, I've re-implemented the `ColorBall.isInvincible` hook using symbol-names and not RVA! <br />
+One of the many advantages, is that in addition to the readability, we do not rely on phone's architecture! <br />
+This implementation can be found at [`index.ts`](./index.ts), and has it's own github-action workflow-file. <br />
+I really like this method and the package, as it make patching simple, generic and extremely easy and readable. <br />
+To watch this typescript with autocomplete and linter-hints, clone this project, run `npm install` and open it in vscode.

 ## Disclaimer